alexanderattar/credit-card-processor/README.md

 For this application, I chose to use Python.
 Python is powerful, flexible and open-source.
 It has a very simple syntax, which makes it easy to read, and to maintain.
 Python is fast, and highly scalable for massive web applications; for example much of Google's infastructure is built on top of it.

 Python features an extensive standard library, offering a wide range of facilities, enabling me to write all the logic for this credit card processor without the use of any third-party dependencies.
 Furthermore, the Python interpreter, makes the development process fast, and allowed me to quickly sketch out funcionality, and interate on my design decisions.
+I specifically took this as an opportunity to use the latest version of Python (3.5) for this project.
+Regardless of the slow adoption in the community, I embrace the advantages introduced in Python 3+, and I am excited for the potential of integrating new features such as concurrency with asyncio, and type annotations.